lboasso/oberonc/README.md

 ## Using the compiler

-To use the compiler, you need to have the OBERON_BIN variable set to the `bin` folder of the repository.
+To use the compiler, you need to have the OBERON_BIN environmental variable set to the `bin` folder of the repository, for example on Linux `export OBERON_BIN=~/oberonc/bin` or `set OBERON_BIN=C:\oberonc\bin` on Windows.
 The command line syntax of `oberonc` is simple.
 Let's compile examples/Hello.Mod:

     MODULE Hello;